Top

 Reduced overall costs

 The initial costs for setting up a Cad cam in dentistry can be huge, but when you look at the Return on Investment (ROI), there is an increased value addition.
-In the long run, the cost of doing a restoration when compared to traditional models is lower.
-The lab cost also goes down because you need less lab staff for restorations.
+In the long run, the cost of doing a restoration, compared to traditional models, is lower.
+The lab cost also decreases because you need less staff for restorations.

 Precise fabrications

 Cad Cam software ensures precise measurements when creating molds.
-Depending on the quality of milling equipment used, you can have error-free crowns creates.
+Depending on the quality of the milling equipment, you can create error-free crowns.
 This saves you money and time perfecting a crown made with traditional methods.
-There is a huge difference in the final product when you use Cad cam milling machines.
+There is a vast difference in the final product when you use Cad cam milling machines.

 Disadvantages